Loading Stack -

 0 images remaining

 Selected images from an MRI demonstrate marked degenerative change at L3/4 with server canal stenosis.
-Posteriorly the spinous processes are separated by high T2 signal and oedema and enhancement consistent with Baastrup syndrome.
+Posteriorly the spinous processes are separated by high T2 signal and edema and enhancement consistent with Baastrup syndrome.

 Baastrup syndrome (also referred to as kissing spines) results from adjacent spinous processes in the lumbar spine rubbing against each other and resulting in focal midline pain and tenderness relieved by flexion and aggravated by extension.